Cognigy/Documentation/docs/live-agent/assistants/ai-copilot-whisper.md

            <img class="image-center" src="../../../../_assets/live-agent/la-agent-assist-webchat-complete_f.png" width="70%" />
        </figure>

-If the testing is successful, the LA AI Copilot setup is complete.
+If the testing is successful, the AI Copilot Whisper setup is complete.

 ## More Information